 - Put it in front of the right readers with positioning statements, credibility boosters, quality signals and an open loop hook.

 There’s always room at the top.
 Half the bestsellers are indie, but they’re doing all the things right: great covers and blurbs, finished series and boxsets, AMS/FB ads, rapid release… if you do all the things it’s not *that* hard, but that’s assuming you can write great books in popular genres semi-quickly (a few a year) plus handle all the rest of it.

-Specifically, use content marketing to get traffic; use a permafree book and optin bribe to build an email list; offer vulnerable shares and valuable content to build trust; use image qoutes and excerpts to build desire before launch; launch with ad stacking and list trades; write series and complete boxsets so you have a higher value ladder and can bid more on ads; run ads as long as they’re profitable (if you cant advertise profitably, there’s a problem with your conversion or targeting – product market fit).
+Specifically, use content marketing to get traffic; use a permafree book or giveaway and an optin bribe to build an email list; offer vulnerable shares and valuable content to build trust; use image quotes and excerpts to build desire before launch; launch with ad stacking and list trades; write series and complete boxsets so you have a higher value ladder and can bid more on ads; run ads as long as they’re profitable (if you cant advertise profitably, there’s a problem with your conversion or targeting – product market fit).

 If you don’t know what all this means, now is a great time to join my private course and membership community (or just download the free guide and workbook, which explains most of this stuff).

 Even if you get everything right, there are some new changes you need to be aware of: many of these were just pointed out in a great article by Yudhanjaya Wijeratne, which claims we’re at the end of the “Wild West” of indie publishing and entering new territory.